Rules of Order

 - When such a meeting is ordered by three or more council members of council, the Clerk of Council is required to provide twenty-four (24) hours of notice to the local newspapers (Tribune Chronicle).
 The Clerk is also required to provide notice to each member of council.

-- Delivery to each members’ City Email account and at least one phone call to each Council member’s number of record is effective service for purposes of all notice required by Rule 5.
+- Delivery to each members’ City Email account and at least one phone call or text message to each Council member’s number of record is effective service for purposes of all notice required by Rule 5.

 - Any person may determine the time and place of any regular meetings and the time, place, and purpose of any special meetings of Council or committees, including committee as a whole, from the City of Niles website (https://www.cityofniles.com/).
 In addition, the schedule of regular meetings as identified in these rules and the time place and purpose of any special meetings are to be provided to the Tribune prior to the beginning of each term of Council, for regular meetings, and with at least 24-hour notice to the Tribune of any special meetings of Council.
 In addition, any person may request to receive reasonable advanced notice upon request to the Clerk of Council of any meetings discussing a specific type of public business.
 An agenda or notice of the meeting will be sent for no charge if an email address is provided with the request.
 If the request is for the agenda or notice to be mailed, and a self-addressed stamped envelope must be provided in the request.